aamirmd/fpl-prediction-dashboard/README.md

 - ML Model Stability: Initial attempts with a baseline neural network model resulted in unstable training, necessitating the development of a more robust model.
 - Data Inconsistencies: Discrepancies between historical data from the GitHub repository used for training and live data from the official FPL API presented challenges in feature utilization.
-- Nuanced FPL Constraints: Implementing complex FPL rules and player statistics (e.g., injury reports, player form) into the recommendation algorithm proved difficult.
-- Algorithm Validation: Accurately gauging whether the algorithm consistently provides the "absolute best" transfers is challenging due to the nuanced nature of FPL strategy and user preference.
+- Optimal Change Algorithm Validation: Accurately gauging whether the algorithm consistently provides the "absolute best" transfers is challenging due to the nuanced nature of FPL strategy and user preference.
 - UI/UX Design: Ensuring a visually appealing and intuitive user interface required significant trial and error with HTML/CSS to prevent unpredictable component shifting and maintain consistent spacing.

 ## Future Enhancements
 - Advanced Transfer Algorithm: Incorporate more nuanced FPL statistics and user preferences (e.g., best points/cost player, position-specific recommendations) into the recommendation algorithm.
 - Improved UI/UX: Enhance the visual design to align more closely with the official FPL color scheme (purple and white) and potentially include direct links to the official FPL website for supplementary material.
-- Continuous Model Improvement: Further fine-tune the ML model to achieve even lower error rates in point predictions
+- Continuous Model Improvement: Further fine-tune the ML model to achieve even lower error rates in point predictions.

 ## Acknowledgements

-We thank the teaching staff of CS 4365/6365 (Spring 2025) for giving us the opportunity to work on this project and supporting us along the way.
+We thank the teaching staff of CS 4365/6365 (Spring 2025) at Georgia Tech for giving us the opportunity to work on this project and supporting us along the way.